pmitev/UPPMAX-Singularity-workshop/docs/goods_bads.md

 ## Downloading large files

-The example bellow if from the installation instructions for https://github.com/freeseek/gtc2vcf.
+The example bellow is from the installation instructions for https://github.com/freeseek/gtc2vcf.

 Here is the original code, which downloads the 871MB file and extracts it on the fly.
 Then some indexing is applied.
 ```